 An aggrieved employee may participate in all steps of the grievance procedure without loss of regular pay, but shall not be eligible for any premium-rate pay if adjustment of the grievance requires his presence outside normal working hours.
 The shop steward or one alternate may participate in Steps 1, 2 and 3 under the same conditions.
-The union business representative shall participate at Step 4; if the shop steward or an alternate participates, it shall be without pay.
+The union business representative shall participate at Step 4; the shop steward or an alternate may also participate without loss of regular pay, but shall not be eligible for any premium-rate pay if adjustment of the grievance requires his presence outside normal working hours.